You only need ✨3 DAYS✨ to get ready for next year.

 Category: Uncategorized

-Something awesome is happening at my school right now.
-The parent fundraising committee is raising money for an outdoor classroom!!
-They hope to have enough money for benches, picnic tables, and even a learning gazebo!
-I’m so excited about this addition to our school, and I absolutely LOVE combining enriching
+Something amazing recently happened at my school!
+The parent fundraising committee raised money for an outdoor classroom with benches, picnic tables, and even a learning gazebo!
+I’m so excited about this addition and love mixing outdoor learning with enriching ideas.
+This inspiring project has motivated me to share some of

 Read More »